 - Small sample size, especially for uncommon paths (not many people do Gerudo first or Zora last)

-- There are other factors influencing this such as hours played, shrines completed, weapons and food gathered, etc.
+- Other factors are influencing this such as hours played, shrines completed, weapons and food gathered, etc.

 - Survey Bias.
 The survey is far from perfect.

-The order of the dungeons impacts the game greatly, but not much through difficulty.
-In future posts, I want to continue exploring these impacts.
-I now have a post analyzing the results about how the Master Sword effects difficulty.
+The order of the dungeons impacts the game considerably, but not much through difficulty.
+In future posts, I want to continue exploring these influences.
+I now have a post analyzing the results about how the Master Sword effects difficulty and a post about what players’ favorite quests are.